Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 - Python console to debug scripts.
 - LoRa protocol and Programmable Logic Controller (PLC) support
-- Upgrade of sensors from HC1008 towards TMP102.
+- Upgrade of sensors from HC1008 towards TMP102 in the nodes.

 # Credit